 -

-Extremely tight clothing: Can impair blood circulation
+Extremely tight clothing: Can impair circulation

 -